Das Logo der NASA

 The NASA study caused a worldwide sensation – and sparked many further researches on air purification by plants in living spaces.

-But: NASA's tests were conducted under laboratory conditions.
-The plants hung freely in the air and were tested in hermetically sealed rooms – conditions that are naturally not present in living rooms or offices.
+However: NASA's tests were conducted under laboratory conditions.
+The plants were suspended freely in the air and tested in hermetically sealed rooms – conditions that are naturally not present in living rooms or offices.

 Criticism of the study: What do current researches say?